July 22, 2022

 Drying wool

-When you use your washing machine to clean a wool blanket, I recommend to use a spin cycle of no more than 800 rpm.
+When you use your washing machine to clean a wool blanket, I recommend using a spin cycle of no more than 800 rpm.
 Most washing machines default to a lower spin speed when you select a program for wool and delicates.
-Hang to dry as you would for a hand washed wool blanket.
+Hang to dry on a clothesline as you would for a hand-washed wool blanket.

-Never tumble dry your wool blanket or you’ll end up with a smaller, stiff, felted blanket!
+Never tumble-dry your wool blanket or you’ll probably end up with a much smaller, stiff, felted blanket!

-Lint on wool blankets can easily be removed with a lint roller or lint brush.
+Lints on wool blankets can easily be removed with a soft-bristle garment brush.

 Something old, something new